Plain Lantern Press Browse the Books

 Large-print word search and simple puzzle books

-Gentle word searches are a quiet favourite for good reason: they offer a satisfying sense of accomplishment without relying on memory, and a person can do as much or as little as they like.
-Look for very large grids, bold letters, and easy, familiar word lists rather than tricky themes.
+Gentle word searches are a quiet favourite, and it is easy to see why.
+They give a real sense of having finished something, but they lean on memory not at all, and a person can do one word or twenty.
+Look for very large grids, bold letters, and easy, familiar word lists instead of clever themes.

 Nostalgia and reminiscence books